molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_cookbook/chem/molecule/substruct_search/substruct_filter.rst

-Testing for the presence of substructures
+Testing for the Presence of Substructures
 =========================================

 .. literalinclude:: /examples/substruct_filter.py